First Barbary War: Background and overview

-Jefferson continued to argue for cessation of the tribute, with rising support from George Washington and others.
-With the recommissioning of the American Navy in 1794 and the resulting increased firepower on the seas, it became increasingly possible for America to refuse paying tribute, although by now the long-standing habit was difficult to change.
-The continuing demand for tribute ultimately led to the formation of the United States Department of the Navy, founded in 1798 to prevent further attacks upon American shipping and to end the demands for extremely large tributes from the Barbary States.
+Jefferson continued to argue for cessation of the tribute, with rising support from President George Washington and others.
+With the recommissioning of the United States Navy in 1794 and a rush of new ships and weapons, it became increasingly possible for America to cease payments, although the established habit was difficult to change.
+The continuing demand for tribute ultimately led to the formation of the United States Department of the Navy, founded in 1798 to prevent further attacks upon American shipping while resolving the issue of Barbary piracy.
 Federalist and Anti-Federalist forces argued over the needs of the country and the burden of taxation.
-Jefferson's own Democratic-Republicans and anti-navalists believed that the future of the country lay in westward expansion, with Atlantic trade threatening to siphon money and energy away from the new nation, to be spent on wars in the Old World.
-During the divisive 1800 presidential election, Thomas Jefferson defeated incumbent President John Adams.
-Jefferson was sworn into office on March 4, 1801.
-The third President believed military force, rather than endless tributes, would be needed to resolve the Tripoli crisis.
+Jefferson's own Democratic-Republicans and anti-navalists believed that the future of the country lay in westward expansion, arguing that the Atlantic trade threatened to siphon money and energy away from the nation while entangling it in the wars and intrigue of the Old World.
+During the divisive 1800 presidential election, Jefferson defeated incumbent President John Adams.
+Jefferson was poised to order naval actions against the Barbary states.